gr4vy/gr4vy-go/api/docs/TransactionRequest.md

 `func (o *TransactionRequest) HasEnvironment() bool`

 HasEnvironment returns a boolean if a field has been set.

+### GetThreeDSecureData

+`func (o *TransactionRequest) GetThreeDSecureData() Undefined`

+GetThreeDSecureData returns the ThreeDSecureData field if non-nil, zero value otherwise.

+### GetThreeDSecureDataOk

+`func (o *TransactionRequest) GetThreeDSecureDataOk() (*Undefined, bool)`

+GetThreeDSecureDataOk returns a tuple with the ThreeDSecureData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetThreeDSecureData

+`func (o *TransactionRequest) SetThreeDSecureData(v Undefined)`

+SetThreeDSecureData sets ThreeDSecureData field to given value.

+### HasThreeDSecureData

+`func (o *TransactionRequest) HasThreeDSecureData() bool`

+HasThreeDSecureData returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)